MidlifeMechanicus/calculator/README.md

 Thoughts on html and css layout:

 I am a web developer, not a web designer.
 I have no interest in being a web designer.
 Clean, simple layouts with decent color matching are as far as I go on my own.
+I am more than happy to implement other people's amazing ideas, though!